Bicontinuity in active phase separation: Results

-We study the behavior of the above-described theoretical model in three dimensions.
-Starting from an initial uniform well-mixed state, the mixture quickly reaches a phase separated structure with a characteristic length scale.
-The steady-state has a network-like morphology that percolates throughout the sample (Fig.~\ref{setup}B).
-The emerging labyrinthine structure consists of junction points that are connected by thread-like liquid bridges.
-The network is not static.
-The threads connecting different junctions appear to continuously rupture, while new ones are generated such microscopic dynamics generates a ``living'' continuously reconfiguring network-like structure.

-To experimentally test these predictions, we combined a passive phase-separating polymer mixture of polyethylene oxide (PEO) and dextran with an active fluid (Materials and Methods)~\cite{liu2012concentration,adkins2022dynamics,zhao2024asymmetric}.
+To experimentally study active-passive phase separation, we combined a previously described passive phase-separating polymer mixture of polyethylene oxide (PEO) and dextran with an active fluid (Methods~\ref{sec:experimental_design})~\cite{liu2012concentration,adkins2022dynamics,zhao2024asymmetric}.
 The activity is generated by microtubules (MTs) and streptavidin-bound clusters of kinesin molecular motors (KSA) (Fig.~\ref{setup}F).
-Both protein-based components partition into the dextran-rich phase.
-The kinesin clusters bind to adjacent MTs, transforming the chemical energy from adenosine triphosphate (ATP) hydrolysis into interfilament sliding and bundle extension, which in turn drives large-scale turbulent flows.
+Both protein-based components partition into the dextran-rich phase (Fig.~\ref{setup}E).
+The kinesin clusters bind to adjacent MTs, transforming the chemical energy from adenosine triphosphate (ATP) hydrolysis into interfilament sliding and bundle extension, which in turn drives large-scale turbulent flows (Fig.~\ref{setup}D).

-Motivated by the theoretical prediction of bicontinuity we studied active phase separation in 100 $\mu$m thick chambers.
+Motivated by the theoretical prediction of bicontinuity, we studied active phase separation in three dimensions, using 100 $\mu$m thick chambers.
 The evolving structure was imaged with confocal microscopy.
-Internal activity generates large interfacial deformations that transform the morphology of the two coexisting phases, similar to what observed in simulations.
+The active (dextran) and passive (PEO) regions are differentiated using fluorescence intensity (Methods~\ref{sec:data_analysis}).
+Internal activity generates large interfacial deformations that transform the morphology of the two coexisting phases, similar to what is observed in simulations.
 Active flows generate a system spanning network-like structure (Fig.~\ref{setup} C).
 The network is continuously reconfigured by the active flows (Movie.~S2).
 Such dynamics persists for several hours, which is the active fluid lifetime (Fig.~\ref{fig:sup_evolution}).
 In contrast, a passive system lacking active components forms minority-phase droplets that coarsen over time (Fig.~\ref{fig:sup_passive}).